cpud/climb-plotly/README.md

 Using data scraped from Mountain Project, a website where users share rock climbing routes, I created a plotly choropleth map that show which states have the most routes, while also displaying the amount of certain types of routes (toprope, boulder, etc) and the number of Crags (climbing areas).
-Note that Nebraska and Mississippi don't have any data because they are very flat states.
+N

 The 'messy' folder contains various unorganized scratchwork and should not be viewed if you value organization.